 - CBPR Partnership Academy Resources

-This program is funded by the National Institute of General Medical Sciences of the National Institutes of Health under Award #1R25GM111837-01.
+CBPR: Enhancing Capacity to Use Innovative Methodologies in the Behavioral and Social Sciences (the Enhance Program) is funded by the National Institute of General Medical Sciences of the National Institutes of Health under Award #1R25GM111837-01.
 Related materials do not necessarily represent views of NIH.